isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-march.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep:

-Directe factuur en indirecte provider CSP-partners die education-/academische aanbiedingen transacteren
+Directe factuur en indirecte provider CSP-partners die Education/Academic-aanbiedingen transacteren

 ### <a name="summary"></a>Samenvatting: